 I am consulting with a BCI start up called blueberry.
 I am wondering what people think about this space, why has it not been widely adopted and what brain data people are currently tracking.

-My interest is understand the effects of exercise has on my brain.
+My interest is in understanding how exercise impacts my brain.

 If anyone is interested in collaborating and trying our the product please reach out.
 Would love feedback here.Thanks